warmcat/libwebsockets/READMEs/README.lwsws.md

 ```

- - "`rawonly`": "on"  This vhost only serves a raw protocol, disable HTTP on it
+ - "`apply-listen-accept`": "on"  This vhost only serves a non-http protocol, specified in "listen-accept-role" and "listen-accept-protocol"

 @section lwswsm Lwsws Mounts